a1inani/a1inani.github.io/index.md

 <img src="/img/uoe.png" style="width: 60px;" /> | University of Edenberg | 8th July 2024 to Present | Lecturer

 - Lecturer of *Computer Architecture and Organization* and *Programming with Python*.
-- Coordinator of Undergraduate and Postgraduate classes.
+- Coordinator of Undergraduate and Postgraduate classes under the School of Computer Science.

 <img src="/img/zcasu.png" style="width: 150px;" /> | ZCAS University | 28th February 2024 to Present | Part-time Lecturer